 Q. How do I project my Android Desktop onto the Whiteboard?

 A. With a direct cable connection to your projector.
-Some of our Androids use 'HDMI Out', so you will need an HDMI Micro Adaptor (from the Tablet itself), a HDMI Cable, and an HDMI-enabled Projector.
-Our recommendation for a 'Teacher Tablet' is one that supports 'Desktop Mirroring' i.e. using a wireless connection to link up with a HDMI Screen/Projector - using either MiraCast or Chromecast protocols
+Some Androids use 'HDMI Out', so you will need an HDMI Micro Adaptor (from the Tablet itself), a HDMI Cable, and an HDMI-enabled Projector.
+A recommendation for a 'Teacher Tablet' is one that supports 'Desktop Mirroring' i.e. using a wireless connection to link up with a HDMI Screen/Projector - using either MiraCast or Chromecast protocols

 Q. Can I use the Interactive Whiteboard in order to control the Tablet?

 A. No. The IWB uses Drivers installed on your PC.
 Your IWB then communicates directly with your PC, via the USB cable.
 Your Tablet can be projected through your Projector (by, for example, switching the Source on your Projector Remote) but the Tablet does not have the IWB drivers.
-This is why - in this Project - we retain your classroom/teacher PC (so you can continue to run your IWB and other favourite software titles).
+This is why I suggest you retain your classroom/teacher PC (so you can continue to run your IWB and other favourite software titles).
 Ideally, your Projector will have two inputs: one for the PC and one for the Tablet

 Q. Does my classroom need to have Wifi internet access?